 WordPress or Drupal?
-In this article, we’ll help you understand both platform’s similarities and differences so that you can make a more informed decision about which CMS is best for your business.
+We compare their similarities and differences to help you make a more informed decision about which CMS is best for your business.

 Established in 2003, WordPress is the most popular CMS, with 53% of the market share.
 Commonly misconstrued as a blogging platform, WordPress has come on leaps and bounds since its early days and is now the platform of choice for individuals looking to spin up a site quickly or small and medium-sized businesses looking for a robust solution.